Terms of Service

 2. Eligibility and your account

 You must be at least 18 and able to enter a binding agreement to use Sundial.
 You sign in through a supported provider (such as Google) and are responsible for keeping that login secure.
 You’re responsible for activity under your account and for making sure the information you give us is accurate.
 Tell us promptly if you believe your account has been used without your permission.
+If you provide Sundial with credentials for a third-party account, you are responsible for the accuracy of those credentials and for updating them if they change.

 3. Connecting your vehicle and energy accounts